dropbox/pb-jelly/README.md

 - Supports generating serde serializable/deserializable messages with file level `(rust.serde_derive)=true`
 - Supports preserving unrecognized proto fields into `_unrecognized` struct field with `(rust.preserve_unrecognized)=true`
   - Defaults to false - to eliminate serde dependency
-- zero-copy deserialization (coming soon)
+- capability for zero-copy deserialization (examples coming soon)
 - service generation (coming soon)

-# Shortcomings
+# Upcoming
-Some of the features here require additional tooling to be useful, which is not public yet.
+Some of the features here require additional tooling to be useful, which are not yet public.
 - Spec.toml is a stripped down templated Cargo.toml - which you can script convert into Cargo.toml in order to get consistent dependency versions in a multi-crate project.
     Currently, the script to convert Spec.toml -> Cargo.toml isn't yet available